Home » Young Driver Insurance

 Avoid some car modifications

-Modifications no matter how minor, can affect the cost of your car insurance.
-Modifications can be either cosmetic or performance enhancing.
-Examples include, altering your suspension, upgrading your exhaust, and investing in alloy wheels.
+Modifications can affect the cost of your car insurance, no matter how minor.
+They can be either cosmetic or performance-enhancing.
+Examples include altering your suspension, upgrading your exhaust or investing in alloy wheels.

-However, not all modifications can increase your premium.
+However, not all modifications will increase your premium.
 For example, fitting a security device may help lower your premium.

-If you want to know how a modification can affect your car insurance, check with your insurance provider.
+If you want to know how a modification could affect your car insurance, check with your provider.

 You must always declare any modification, as some may invalidate your insurance if not disclosed.